DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 The "Mark" and "Remark" properties must be editable, similar to other object types.

-All data should be formatted according to existing ILIAS guidelines and the generic implementations in the "Tracking" component.
+All data is formatted according to existing ILIAS guidelines and the generic implementations in the "Tracking" component.

 ##### Summary